MicrosoftDocs/entra-docs/docs/identity/devices/device-registration-macos-platform-single-sign-on.md

 ---
-title: Register a Mac device with macOS Platform single sign-on using Company Portal
+title: Register a Mac device with macOS Platform Single Sign-on using Company Portal (preview)
 description: How users can set up a new macOS with macOS Platform single sign-on extension, using Company Portal.

 ms.service: active-directory
 ms.subservice: devices
-ms.topic: how-to
+ms.topic: tutorial
 ms.date: 09/26/2023

 ms.author: cwerner
 author: cilwerner
 manager: CelesteDG
 ms.reviewer: brianmel
+# Customer intent: As a user, I want to register my Mac device with macOS Platform single sign-on using Company Portal.
+I need to know the differences between the three methods of registration, secure enclave, smart card, and password, and how to register my device with each method.
 ---

-# Register a Mac device with macOS Platform Single Sign-On using Company Portal (preview)
+#  Register a Mac device with macOS Platform Single Sign-on using Company Portal (preview)

-You can register a Mac device with the macOS Platform Single Sign-On (PSSO) using Company Portal and the Intune MDM enrollment with Microsoft Entra Join.
+In this tutorial, you will learn how to register a Mac device with macOS Platform Single Sign-on (PSSO) using Company Portal and the Intune MDM enrollment with Microsoft Entra Join.
+There are three methods in which you can register a Mac device with PSSO, secure enclave, smart card, or password.
+We recommend using secure enclave or smart card for the best passwordless experience, however its important to note that this method will be preset by your company administrator using Microsoft Intune.

 ## Prerequisites